 Social media’s ease of use and accessibility to a wide audience makes it an effective channel for gaining leads, at least for businesses catering to consumers.
 Following companies on Twitter and Instagram, or making connections on LinkedIn, are easy ways to grow your network and find potential leads.
 You can also use these platforms to share content that you have created (e.g., blog posts, infographics, survey results).
 By using hashtags to share relevant content on social media you can make your content easier to find and make your brand recognizable to more people.
 You never know whose interest you might spark by simply introducing your brand on social media.

 While social media is great for attracting an online audience, don’t underestimate the power of networking with people in person!
 Attending networking events (think Meetups, industry trade shows, conferences like SXSW) is great for generating more leads because you are able to get face time with people.
 Practice your elevator pitch so that you are prepared to sell your business when meeting new potential clients.
 Putting yourself in a situation where you can get more name recognition is key to gaining the trust and attention of potential leads.

-About Lauren Usrey: Lauren is a student at the University of Texas at Austin and a marketing communications intern at Manzer Communications.
+About Lauren Usrey: Lauren is a student at the University of Texas at Austin and a marketing communications intern at Swyft.
 She supports clients with social media, blogging and tech PR activities.
-Manzer Communications has offices in Austin, Denver and Houston and provides digital marketing and PR services for tech companies seeking rapid, sustained growth.
+Swyft has offices in Austin, Denver and Houston and provides digital marketing and PR services for tech companies seeking rapid, sustained growth.
 Some of the services provided include content marketing, social media strategy and ad buys, email marketing, and media relations.